bygri/bygri.github.io/_posts/2018-01-24-vapor-3-with-docker.markdown

 You're now sitting in a `bash` terminal inside your development container.
 Congratulations!
 You can begin working on your project, using `swift build`, `swift test` and `swift run` to build, test and run.

-> Beta note!
+> Note!
 At time of writing, you need to tell your binary to listen on `0.0.0.0`.
 So, to run your app, use the following command, assuming your binary is named `Run`:
 ```
 swift run Run serve --hostname 0.0.0.0
 ```
-> Also, don't worry about start-up errors of the sort `Server Error: TCP.TCPError.accept: Invalid argument (TCPServer.swift:146)` as they don't appear to cause issues.

 Using Xcode?
 Then by all means build as you go in Xcode (it's faster than building in Linux) but don't forget to build and test in your container from time to time, and you should always run from it.
 Xcode and Linux use different build directories, so always `swift build` before you `swift run` to ensure your Linux build is up-to-date.